yodobrin/sample-mdw-serverless/README.md

 # sample-mdw-serverless

-End to end sample of data processing to be viewed in pbi
+End to end sample of data processing to be viewed in pbi.

 ## Use Case